Dog Bite Victims Deserve Fair and Full Compensation

 Instead, the ordinance may adopt the definition of a “dangerous” animal found in New York State’s Agriculture & Markets Law.
 Under this definition, a dog is dangerous if it attacks, injures or kills a person or another animal or “behaves in a manner which a reasonable person would believe poses a serious and unjustified imminent threat of serious physical injury or death.”

 If a dog bite victim can establish that a dog is vicious, and the owner knew of the dog’s dangerous traits, then the owner may be held strictly liable unless it’s shown that the victim somehow provoked the animal or incited the attack, Gottlieb said.

 “Establishing liability can be complicated in dog bite cases, and once liability is proven, there is the additional issue of securing compensation,” he said.

 Even though most homeowner insurance policies will cover dog attacks, not everyone is required to carry homeowners’ policies, according to Gottlieb.

 “These are complex matters that require an experienced New York lawyer who is skilled at handling dog bite cases,” Gottlieb said.
 “At our law firm, we have that background, and we are dedicated to working hard to hold dangerous dog owners accountable and secure the funds that dog attack victims need to recover and move on.”

 Contact Our Binghamton NY Injury Lawyers Today

 If you were injured or a family member was injured or killed by any animal, you can sue the person who has, or should have had, control over the animal.
-The law firm of Scott C. Gottlieb, Injury Law can help.
+Scott C. Gottlieb, Injury Law Attorney, can help.
 Our firm works with accident reconstruction and economic experts to help prepare your case, and we treat each client with care and respect.
 We also provide assistance with other legal problems that arise during the pendency of the case.
-Contact the Law Offices of Scott C. Gottlieb, Injury Law today for a review of your case.
+Contact Scott C. Gottlieb, Injury Law Attorney, today for a review of your case.